Ifeomagoody/Ifeomagoody/README.md

 - 👋 Hi, I’m @Ifeomagoody
-- 👀 I’m interested in tech
+- 👀 I’m a tech enthusiast
-- 🌱 I’m currently learning html and css
+- 🌱 I know a number of languages
 - 💞️ I’m looking to collaborate on tech opportunities
 - 📫 How to reach me goodnessezeokoli3@gmail.com